satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 ## Enable Caching

-Now let’s dive into the code and set the `Cache-Control` header:
+Now let's dive into the code and set the `Cache-Control` header:

 ```jsx
 // pages/ssr.jsx